gyanendrol9/context-aware_table_extraction/README.md

     ```

     - Dataset Structure
-    For training the model, the dataset must be structured in the following JSON format.
+    For training the OCR model, the dataset must be structured in the following JSON format.
 You can format your custom dataset accordingly, ensuring each entry includes the following fields:
         > **`img_path`**: A string representing the file path to the image.

         > **`text`**: A string representing the text associated with the image.

     - JSON Structure Example